Table of Contents

 While the diagnosis is usually easily established on clinical grounds, a number of conditions may lead to some confusion.

-- Tineacapitis: can be differentiated from seborrhoeic dermatitis of the scalp on examination.
-The superficial skin scraping prepared with potassium hydroxide are used to confirm the diagnosis.
+Tineacapitis: can be differentiated from seborrhoeic dermatitis of the scalp on examination.
+The superficial skin scrapings, prepared with potassium hydroxide, are used to confirm the diagnosis.

-- Wiskott-Aldrich syndrome: mimics seborrhoeic dermatitis in young patients but purpura and petechiae are additionally seen in the syndrome.
+Wiskott-Aldrich syndrome: mimics seborrhoeic dermatitis in young patients, but purpura and petechiae also occur in this syndrome.

-- In infants: Most common entity leading to confusion is atopic dermatitis followed by scabies and psoriasis.
+In infants: the most common entity causing confusion is atopic dermatitis, followed by scabies and psoriasis.
 Langerhan’s cell histiocytosis must be ruled out before making a definitive diagnosis.